KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ```
 This is the directory used by the build system to find templates from which to build some key configuration files.
 If you look at this directory, you will see the `bblayers.conf.sample`, `local.conf.sample`, and conf-notes.txt files.
 The build system uses these files to form the respective `bblayers.conf` file, `local.conf` file, and display the list of BitBake targets when running the setup script.

 To override these default configuration files with configurations you want used within every new Build Directory, simply set the TEMPLATECONF variable to your directory.
-The TEMPLATECONF variable is set in the `.templateconf` file, which is in the top-level Source Directory folder (e.g. poky).
+The TEMPLATECONF variable is set in the `.templateconf` file, which is in the top-level Source Directory folder (例如 poky).
 Edit the `.templateconf` so that it can locate your directory.

 Best practices dictate that you should keep your template configuration directory in your custom distribution layer.
 For example, suppose you have a layer named `meta-mylayer` located in your home directory and you want your template configuration directory named `myconf`.
 Changing the `.templateconf` as follows causes the OpenEmbedded build system to look in your directory and base its configuration files on the `*.sample` configuration files it finds.
 The final configuration files (i.e. `local.conf` and `bblayers.conf` ultimately still end up in your Build Directory, but they are based on your *.sample files.
 ```